Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: RESULTS AND ANALYSIS

 \subsection{Adversarial Attack Results}

 Both attack methods exhibited substantial effectiveness, nearly achieving a 100\% attack success rate.
-After applying the attacks, the cosine similarity between the adversarial samples and the target speech was measured at 0.934 and 0.959, respectively.
+In model A, after applying the attacks, the cosine similarity between the adversarial samples and the target speech was measured at 0.934 and 0.959, respectively.
 In contrast, the cosine similarity between the adversarial samples and the source speech decreased to 0.134 and 0.074.
 Quantitatively, the PGD attack method demonstrated greater effectiveness compared to the Adam-based attack method.
+The same conclusion can be drawn for Model B.